nabil828/comp4537-f22/MERN-Tutorial/readme.md

 Side note here, both `useEffect()` and `useState()` hooks are functions imported from `react` module. `useEffect()` does not return anything but `useState()` returns an array of size two.
 First element of this array is the state variable and second is a [a function handle](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) to set this state variable value.
 A function handle is just a variable that is has a function as a value.
 Meaning, we can call the function using the variable identifier.

 3- The `fetch()` function.
 We will be explaining [this browser API](https://www.w3schools.com/jsref/api_fetch.asp) later.
 For now, it is just a tool that we use to communicate with an HTTP server.
 We passed the URL as string argument to it.
 It returns a promise and hence we either have to `await` for it or use `.then` to wait for the promise to be fulfilled.
 Ideally, we want also to catch the promise if it got rejected.
-More on [JS Async](JS Async
+More on [JS Async](https://www.w3schools.com/js/js_async.asp) later.
-) later.

-4- The `props=` [prop](https://reactjs.org/docs/components-and-props.html).
-A *prop* is way to pass argument to a component.
-Remember that a react component correspond to a JS function.
-Hence, it make since to pass info from a component to another.
-In previous code, we want to pass info from the `<Cities>` to the `<City>` component and we have done this using the props.
+4- The `props=` .
+A [prop](https://reactjs.org/docs/components-and-props.html) is a way to pass argument to a component.
+Remember that a react component corresponds to a JS function.
+Hence, it makes since to pass data from a component to another.
+In the previous code, we want to pass the city json object fetched from the server and stored in the state variable `cities` from the `<Cities>` component to the `<City>` and we can only do this using *props*.

-Side Note: Notice that in JSX, whenever you need to write JS, you need the `{}` braces.
+Sidenote: Notice that in JSX, whenever you need to write JS, you need the `{}` braces.

 5- the JS `map()` function.
 Review JS array's function [here](https://www.w3schools.com/jsref/jsref_map.asp).